 You’ve probably heard the saying ‘live life to the fullest’ a million times.
 Haven’t we all?
 It’s something that we often want to do whether it’s unconscious or not.
-It’s something that we pride ourselves on and hope we can inspire others to do, too.
-Going into menopause signifies a lot of life changes for you and this is not just with your body but also with your life in general depending on your circumstances.
+It’s often something that we hope we can inspire others to do, too.
+Going into menopause signifies a lot of life changes for you and this is not just with your body but also with your life in general, depending on your circumstances.

 What does it really mean, though?

 There isn’t a simple answer because we all have different passions, dreams, and goals for our lives.
 At the root, though, we often all want the same thing – to live the best life we can, do the things we want to do and achieve the things we set out to do.

 So, here’s what it looks like – no matter what your aspirations are.

 You follow your passions